iburunat/org-taskforecast/README.md

 Currently this package is not registered in any emacs lisp package archives.
 So manual installing is needed.

-Here is an expamle to install via package.el manually.
+Here is an example to install via package.el manually.
 To evaluate the code below, you can install this package from github directory.

 ```emacs-lisp